-Philly ALC uses a sliding-scale, pay-what-you-can model.
-Think of it not as a fee for services, but as a shared investment in a community of learning.
+We believe finances shouldn't be a barrier to self-directed education.
+Philly ALC uses a sliding-scale model informed by the framework developed by Alexis J. Cunningfolk.
+Think of your contribution not as a fee for services, but as a shared investment in a community of learning.

 There's no income verification and no approval process.
 When deciding on your contribution, reflect on a few things: